-This will be undertaken according to standard AO technique using two longitudinal K-wires and one or two steel cerclage wires in a figure of eight configuration to provide compression through a transverse 2.5mm drill hole in the ulna distal to the fracture site.
+This will be undertaken according to standard AO technique using two longitudinal K-wires and one or two steel cerclage wires in a figure of eight configuration to provide compression.
 All participating surgeons will be invited to a training course to revise the standard AO technique of tension band wiring of the olecranon and the ten criteria established by Schneider for optimal technique (35).